 CARRY ON LUGGAGE

-Each ticketed person (children included) can take one carryon item and one personal item (ie. purse, small backpack or briefcase).
-Additional items can be: approved safety seat for lap or ticketed child, umbrella stroller for lap or ticketed child, diaper bag for lap or ticketed child.
+Each ticketed person can take one carry on item and one personal item (ie. purse, small backpack or briefcase).
+Additional items can be: approved safety seat for lap or ticketed child, umbrella stroller for lap or ticketed infant, diaper bag.